BiodiversityDataScienceCorp/Instructional-Pedagogy/2-3-eia.md

 impact them.
 What we can control, in this case, is our own awareness of the challenges these forces present to teaching and learning.
-As with other demotivation pitfalls, we can also think carefully about the language that we use and how we interact with our learners to avoid reinforcing systemic bias.
+As with other demotivation pitfalls, we can also think carefully about the language that we use and how we interact with our students to avoid reinforcing systemic bias.

 ### Stereotypes